 IoT data and analytics boosts business insights and its ability to produce the best experiences for its customer.
 This real-time analysis is able to reveal the customer needs and other related information from the data collected.

 An immense volume of new data from smart sensors and equipment adds to the huge pool of data.
-Now, companies utilize that data to inform operational and strategic decision-making using prescriptive analytics.
-Operational decision-making is where analytics and data are already available to every member of the organization, usually through a self-service tool, while strategic decision-making is where the team leader recognizes crucial questions it needs solutions or answers.
+Now, companies utilize IoT data for operational and strategic decision-making.

 Important use cases of data analytics